 Promise: “Thus the word of the Lord was carried throughout that area.” —Acts 13:49

-Reference: (To revitalize your prayer life, order and pray our book, Conversion-Conversations.
-This book features one short prayer conversation daily for forty weeks, and helps you grow into a strong personal relationship with the Lord.)
+Reference: (To revitalize your prayer life view, download or order our booklet, Conversion-Conversations.
+This booklet features one short prayer conversation daily for forty weeks and helps you grow into a strong personal relationship with the Lord.)